lsp-plugins/lsp-plugins/README.md

 After that, a standalone archive with source code will be created in the `.build` directory.

 When cross compiling, the AS, AR, CC, CXX, LD, etc. variables should be set in the environment according to the target/cross compile toolchain.
 The build host machine versions of those variables- HOST_AS, HOST_AR, HOST_CC, HOST_CXX, etc. have defaults set in the makefiles but may need to be overridden.
-To troubleshoot, run `make configure` with the VERBOSE option.
+To troubleshoot, run `make config` with the VERBOSE option.
 Additional variables should be configured:
-  * set the ARCHITECTURE option to the target architecture
+  * set the `ARCHITECTURE` option to the target architecture.
-  * set the CROSS_COMPILE option to 1
+  * add the `croccompile` feature to the `FEATURES` variable.

 Example cross compile procedure for aarch64 target on x86_64 build host:
 ```
   make clean
-  make config ARCHITECTURE="aarch64" CROSS_COMPILE="1"
+  make config ARCHITECTURE="aarch64" ADD_FEATURES="crosscompile"
   make fetch
   make
   make install